yuxihe/SelfDrivingCarProj/P3-CarND-BehavioralCloning/writeup_template.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+My overall strategy for deriving a model architecture was to implement an existing well known network first, then add or remove layers based on the training and validation results.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.
+In order to quickly gauge how well the model was working, I used the training data provided by Udacity and split the image data and steering angle data into a training and validation set.

-To combat the overfitting, I modified the model so that ...

-Then I ...

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+The first existing well-known model I tried was the LeNet model(http://yann.lecun.com/exdb/lenet/), I thought this model might be appropriate because it performed well on many classification problems, and since figuring out steering angle can also be treated as a similar issue.
+I trained the model with the data set I mentioned above.
+After 5 epochs, on the first track, the car went straight to the lake.
+I added some pre-processing steps.
+A new Lambda layer was introduced to normalize the input images to zero means.
+This step allows the car to move a little bit further, but it didn't get to the first turn.
+Another Cropping layer was then introduced, to choose only the portion that is useful for predicting a steering After these 2 steps, the first turn was almost there, but not quite.

+I think the bad performance of the LeNet model on this driving steering angle prediction is mainly because the steering angle is a continous value, which might not be easily classified to one of the category.

+Then I tried a more powerfull model: NVIDIA Autonomous Car Group model(https://devblogs.nvidia.com/deep-learning-self-driving-cars/).
+I only added an output layer at the end to have a single output.
+This time the car sucessfully did its first complete track, but there were a few spots where the vehicle fell off the track.
+To improve the driving behavior in these cases, more training data was needed.
+I augmented the data by flipping the same image and taking the opposite sign of the steering measurement to help with the left turn bias (model.py line 43 - 49).
+In addition to that, I also used the left and right camera images with a correction factor on the angle to help the car go back to the center lane with more soft or sharp turn (model.py lines 29 - 41).

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (model.py lines 66 - 77) I used is the NVIDIA Autonomous Car Group model with the following layers:

+- First, the data was normalized in the model using a Keras lambda layer (model.py line 66).
+- Secondly, each image was cropped by choosing only the portion that is useful for predicting a steering angle, and excludes the sky togeter with the hood of the car, this might help to train the model faster(model.py line 67).
+- Finally, there were 5 convolution layers and then followed by 4 fully-connected layers (model.py line 68 - 77).

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)
+Here is a visualization of the architecture:

-![alt text][image1]

 #### 3. Creation of the Training Set & Training Process